A module system for distributed or single-site web applications

 - The Document Web: This the Web that most Web developers will be familiar with.
 The primary type of content is the HTML page, and the primary content consumers are human users rather than machines.

 - The Semantic Web: This the Web that is intended for machine consumption rather than human consumption.
-The primary type of content is RDF and its various encodings such as JSON-LD and Turtle.
+The primary type of content is RDF, which can be represented using many different but equivalent data formats such as JSON-LD and N-Quads.

 Qworum adds another type of Web to the mix: the Service Web.
-Qworum is used for providing software rather than content.
-Qworum services are:
+Qworum is used for providing applications rather than content.

 - Interactive: They can interact with end-users through HTML pages.